-Sure, I was petrified.
-But I lived.
 I even got a few chuckles from the audience, and not because I screwed up.
 I think.

-I had to do a Valedictorian speech at the end of that same year.
+Had to do a Valedictorian speech at the end of that same year.
 Didn't die.

-I mean, here I am, doing something I never thought I would ever be doing willingly, let alone having a blast doing it. ;)
+I mean, here I am, doing something I never thought I would ever be doing willingly, let alone having a blast doing it!